yap-cod/MaxEntIRL_assignment/README.md

 6. Why is 1 added to $Z_s$ for terminal states?  (hint: think of the equation for $Z_{s}$ in terms of returns of trajectories)

 ## Submission
-Prepare a PDF report with your answers to the questions (preferably typeset in LaTeX) and submit the PDF along with your code in a zip file.
-Submit via Gradescope.
+Prepare a PDF report with your answers to the questions (preferably typeset in LaTeX) and submit the PDF and code separately on Gradescope under the respective submissions.